Succorro/one-piece-react/README.md

 In the project directory, you can run:

+### `npm install`

+This will get and install all available dependencies for React.

+### `npm install -S react-router-dom@5.3.3`

+**Note: Any previous versions of React Router will not be compatible with Node v16.17.1 used in this App!**

+Runs React Router, a client-side routing library for React.\
+For more information visit: [React Router](https://v5.reactrouter.com/web/guides/quick-start)

 ### `npm run server`

-Runs the db.json server, Open [http://localhost:4000](http://localhost:4000) to view the API.
+Runs the db.json server, Open [http://localhost:4000](http://localhost:4000) to view.

 ### `npm start`

 Runs the app in the development mode.\
+Hosts the app and opens a browser window to display App.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3000](http://localhost:3000) to view if the browser does not open.

-The page will reload when you make changes.\
+The page will reload if you make changes.\
 You may also see any lint errors in the console.

 ### `npm test`